codebling/node-binary-search-tree/README.md

 bst.searchNearest(20); // Equal to {key: 18, data: ['hello']}
 bst.searchNearest(13); // Equal to {key: 12, data: ['something else']}
 ```

-You can use `getMinKey` and `getMaxKey` to get started from the beginning or the end, or you can also use any other key value as a starting point.

 ### Uniqueness